 Mathematics Diagnostic Assessment.
 This online test contains 70 questions that will help you assess your mathematical skills.
 Based on your score we will recommend which Athabasca University mathematics course you are likely ready to take successfully.

 Centre: Centre for Science

-To receive credit for MATH 271, you must achieve a composite course grade of at least “D” (50 percent) and a grade of at least 50 percent on both the midterm and final examinations.
+To receive credit for MATH 271, you must achieve a composite course grade of at least “D” (50 percent) and a grade of at least 50 percent on the final examination.
 The weighting of the composite grade is as follows:

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

-The course materials include a study guide, student manual.
+The course materials include a Study Guide and Course Orientation.

 Athabasca University reserves the right to amend course outlines occasionally and without notice.
 Courses offered by other delivery methods may vary from their individualized-study counterparts.

 - By TreyGreer62 (Image:Mona Lisa-restored.jpg) [CC0], via Wikimedia Commons

 Updated June 01 2017 by Student & Academic Services